Newsletter

 Roberta: Yes.
 That was really bad.
 Hard to take.

-Ryan: I, I didn’t notice the first day, but the second day I’m like, oh man, this is, I could have used another hour.
+Ryan: I didn’t notice the first day, but the second day I’m like, oh man, this is, I could have used another hour.
 Yeah.
 How was your weekend?

 Roberta: It was lively and uproarious because we had our delayed or belated Christmas and birthday parties.

 It was very nice.
 Three kids, a lot of up and down and roaring around, and a lot of love.
 It’s so wonderful.
 I love my family.
 They’re sweet people.
-And so we had a lot of talk and I found out my son, the lawyer Max and his wife Kim, the ma the lawyer
+And so we had a lot of talk and I found out my son, the lawyer Max and his wife Kim, the lawyer

-Ryan: judge,
+Ryan: Judge,

-Roberta: both.
-Yes.
-They she’s Villanova.
-He is, Dickinson, Penn State, they are really, I mean like everybody kind of glued to the news these days and with horror eyeballs sort of glued open in disbelief.
-And we were talking about reading on Substack and they both looked and said, Substack has a Nazi problem.
-And we said, what?
-And they explained that.
+Roberta: Yes…Max is a judge… Kim’s Villanova.
+Max is, Dickinson/Penn State.
+They are really, I mean like everybody kind of glued to the news these days and with horror, eyeballs sort of glued open in disbelief.
+And we were talking about reading on Substack and they both looked horrified and said, “Substack has a Nazi problem.”
+And we said, what?!
+And they explained…

-Ryan: Does that change your feelings on Substack or, yes, it did.
+Ryan: Does that change your feelings on Substack? or, yes, it did.

 So I guess I’m still a subscriber, but I’m not paying for it anymore.